There are no secrets in ham radio, of course. However, there are aspects that are not well understood or even not known at all by many.

 Some amateur radio operators volunteer their skills and equipment to help people in times of need.

 These special ham radio operators are in small numbers scattered across your country.
 They devote a significant amount of their time to train for emergencies.
 You can rely on them to establish and maintain emergency communications when natural disasters occur, such as tornadoes, hurricanes and widespread floods.

-What amateur radio operators contribute to the community and their country is why almost all countries grant a license to operate radio equipment to otherwise ordinary individuals like me.
-And you.
+What amateur radio operators contribute to the community and their country is one the many reasons why almost all countries grant a license to operate radio equipment to otherwise ordinary individuals like me, and you.